billbrod/foveated-metamers/README.md

   necessary.
 - There will be a break half-way through the block.
-The subject can get up, walk, and stretch during this period, but remind them to take no more than 5 minutes.
+The subject can get up, walk, and stretch during this period, but remind them to take no more than a minute.
 When they're ready to begin again, press the space bar to resume.
 - The data will be saved on every trial, so if you do need to quit out, all is not lost.
-You can run the same command as above, and the experiment will pick up where you stopped.
+If you restart from the same run, we'll pick up where we left off.
+- The above command will loop through all five runs for a given session.
+To do a particular set of runs pass `-r {run_1} {run_2} ... {run_n}` to the call to `experiment.py` (where `{run_1}` through `{run_n}` are 0-indexed integers specifying the runs to include).
+For example, if you quit out on the third run and wanted to finish that one and then do runs 4 and 5, pass: `-r 2 3 4`.
+If you just want to finish that run, you'd only pass `-r 2`.

 Recommended explanation to subjects: